Michigan Medical Marijuana Card in Warren, MI

 - 2. Phone call (10–15 min) — speak with Dr. Josh Vance, DO from home in Warren.
 He reviews your qualifying condition and issues your certification.

-- 3. State registration — complete your Michigan LARA registration online same day, or by mail.
+- 3. State registration — complete your Michigan CRA (Cannabis Regulatory Agency) registration online same day, or by mail.

 - 4. Approval email same day — physical card mails from the State of Michigan in 2–3 weeks.